Pyr-000/YetAnotherStableDiffusion/README.md

   - When the processing performs local blurring, the blur mask is generated via [CLIPSeg](https://huggingface.co/blog/clipseg-zero-shot) for any labels detected by the default safety checker.
 As absolute detection levels of CLIPSeg are likely less reliable than those produced by the safety checker (CLIPSeg is based on a smaller, less accurate CLIP model), and are thus far uncalibrated for safety checking purposes, the blur mask is generated by selecting any areas of high relative intensity for the given labels.
 If the safety checker detects a label for which CLIPSeg is not able to provide a sufficiently confident segmentation, this will result in more of the image being obscured.
 ### Extensions
 - "Textual Inversion Concepts", custom prompt embeddings, from https://huggingface.co/sd-concepts-library can be placed in `models/concepts` (only the .bin file is required, other files are ignored).
 They will be loaded into the text encoder automatically. `.pt`-style custom embeddings are also supported in the same way.
+  - When using an SDXL model (or any other model with multiple text encoders), concept embeddings will be loaded into any text encoder with a matching feature dimension.
+This allows embeddings created for SD1.x to be used on the first of the two text encoders of SDXL.
 - LoRA embeddings are supported (`-lop`,`-low`, see: [Additional Flags](#additional-flags)).
 This includes native diffusers attn_procs LoRA embeddings, ["lora_diffusion"](https://github.com/cloneofsimo/lora.git) embeddings and other convertable embeddings (LoRA embeddings made/compatible with ["kohya-ss/sd-scripts"](https://github.com/kohya-ss/sd-scripts), with both 'normal' linear LoRAs and convolutional LoRAs being supported).
   - The integrated converter should be able to load LoCon and experimental IA3 '(IA)^3' [LyCORIS](https://github.com/KohakuBlueleaf/LyCORIS) models.
 Requests for other useful types of "LoRA-like" extension models are welcomed in the issues section.
   - The LoRA converter is derived and modified from the [haofanwang/diffusers](https://github.com/haofanwang/diffusers/blob/75501a37157da4968291a7929bb8cb374eb57f22/scripts/convert_lora_safetensor_to_diffusers.py) conversion script, see [diffusers PR#2403](https://github.com/huggingface/diffusers/pull/2403)